-The Faculty of Humanities offers eight postgraduate (PhD) study programs in English, German or French:
+Faculty of Humanities offers eight postgraduate (Doctoral) study programmes in English, German, or French:

-Exceptions: Different exam date is applicable only for serious reasons (illness of an applicant).
-A medical report for a different exam date should be sent no later than 5 days after the regular exam date.
+Exceptions: Alternative exam date is available only for serious reasons.
+In case of an illness, a medical report should be submitted as evidence to the official request for an alternative exam date.
+It should be sent no later than 3 days after the regular exam date.

 Applicants with a disability, such as a specific learning difficulty, can request that the admission process be specially adapted to meet their needs.
 In this case a medical report must be included in the application form.

-The admission requirements are stated in the respective program links above.
+The specific admission requirements are stated in the respective programme links above.

-Following are information concerning the official recognition/nostrification process which is a mandatory part of the Faculty's admission process.
-Without finished nostrification/recognition process, you cannot be enrolled in the study.
-You can start with the process once you are sure you have been accepted to the program but take into consideration the aproximate length of each individual procedures.
+Below you can find information concerning the official recognition/nostrification process which is a mandatory part of the Faculty's admission process.
+Without having finished the nostrification/recognition process, you cannot be enrolled in your studies if you have a foreign education certificate.
+You can start the process once you receive confirmation that you have been accepted to your chosen programme.
+During this process, please, take into consideration the aproximate length of each individual procedure.

-For the process you will need your MA or Master diploma and diploma transcript.
+To begin, you will need your MA diploma (together with the attachements you received, e.g. diploma transcript).
 You will not be using the original documents but verified copies of the original.
-Those copies should be certified either through an apostille (in case of states that signed the Apostille convention) or super-legalization.
-Also bear in mind that only copies in English or Czech language will be accepted for this process.
+Those copies should be certified either through an apostille (in case you are from one of the states that signed the Apostille convention) or super-legalization.
+Please, bear in mind that only copies in English or Czech language will be accepted for this process.

 There are several ways how to get your diploma recognised: